-When applying for a loan, you may need to have a cosigner, depending on your lender or creditor and their terms.
+When applying for a loan, you may need to have a cosigner or guarantor, depending on your lender or creditor and their terms.
 A cosigner is somebody who signs an official document, like a loan agreement, with another person.
 They take equal responsibility for the loan and the cosigner understands that when he signs, he becomes liable for the full amount owed.
 Having a cosigner increases the probability that the lender or creditor will get their money back; in case the person receiving the loan is unable to pay it off.

 - Has a poor or no credit history

 - Has a low credit score

 - Is a student with an inadequate credit history

 Most of these situations represent a high level of risk for the lender.
 A cosigner helps take away part of the risk and increases the likelihood of approval.
 The cosigner becomes responsible for any payments that are not made.